jlacar/jlacar.github.io/refactoring/_posts/2023-12-29-refactoring-heuristics.md

 ## First, there must be tests

 Rule #1 is that all tests pass.
 For that to happen, there must be tests in the first place.
-Without tests, refactoring is risky and I would hesitate in doing anything other than the the simplest and safest refactorings of them all, renaming things.
+Without tests, refactoring is risky and I would hesitate in doing anything other than the simplest and safest refactorings of them all, renaming things.

 Renaming is usually safe as long as you're using an IDE that can automatically find and replace all references to the thing you're renaming.
 If you're renaming manually, make sure you know the scope of the name.
 The bigger the scope, the riskier it is to rename manually.
 This is why I like to interpret Rule #4 as "small" rather than "fewest".
 A local variable with limited scope is much safer and easier to rename manually than a global variable that is referenced in many places in the code, and possibly even outside the immediate codebase.